deepuonthemove/lesson-first-1/SETUP.md

    - Make sure the file is named exactly `.env.local` (not `.env` or `.env.local.txt`)
    - Restart your development server
    - Check that there are no spaces around the `=` sign in your environment variables

+5. **Images not generating**
+   - Images should work out-of-the-box with Pollinations.ai (no API key needed)
+   - Optional: Add `IMAGEROUTERIO_API_KEY` or `HUGGINGFACE_API_KEY` for additional providers
+   - Create Supabase Storage bucket: `lesson-generated-images` (see IMAGE_GENERATION_SETUP.md)
+   - Make the bucket public in Supabase Storage settings
+   - Run the migration: `migrations/add-image-generation.sql`
+   - Check logs to see which providers are being used
+   - Check server logs for detailed error messages
+   - Note: Free tier models may take 10-30 seconds if they need to "warm up"

+## Image Generation Setup

+For complete image generation setup, see **[IMAGE_GENERATION_SETUP.md](./IMAGE_GENERATION_SETUP.md)**

+Quick setup:
+1. **No API key needed!** Pollinations.ai works out of the box
+2. (Optional) Add `IMAGEROUTERIO_API_KEY` or `HUGGINGFACE_API_KEY` for additional providers
+3. Run migration: `migrations/add-image-generation.sql`
+4. Create storage bucket in Supabase Dashboard:
+   - Name: `lesson-generated-images`
+5. See MULTI_PROVIDER_IMAGE_GENERATION.md for provider details
+   - Make it public
+   - Set 10MB file size limit
+5. Test by selecting "Reading and Visual" with 1-2 images

+**Uses FREE Stable Diffusion models from Hugging Face!**

 ## Customization